klfajardo/siem-log-simulation-scripts/documentation.md

 6. Provide clear comments for each function and major part of the script to explain the purpose and functionality.
 7. Use double-quotes for variable expansion and prefer [[ ]] over [ ] for conditional expressions.
 8. Always quote variables and use ${variable} notation to avoid ambiguity.
+9. Write all the code inside a code block and don't split it.
+10. Be very precise in the code and make the best possible code you can.

 Thank you!
 ```